speedy4all/AfterburnerControl/AfterburnerControl/README.md

 ### Connection Issues

-- Ensure Bluetooth is enabled on your device
+- Ensure the ESP8266 device is powered on and running the firmware
+- Connect your mobile device to the `Afterburner_AP` WiFi network
-- Verify the ESP32 device is advertising with name "ABurner"
+- Verify the device IP address is `192.168.4.1`
-- Check that the ESP32 firmware is running and BLE service is active
+- Check that the WebSocket server is running on port 81
-- Grant location permissions (required for BLE scanning on Android)

-### Permission Issues
+### Network Issues

-- On Android 12+, ensure "Nearby Devices" permission is granted
-- On iOS, ensure Bluetooth permissions are granted in Settings
+- Ensure WiFi is enabled on your mobile device
+- Verify you're connected to the correct WiFi network
+- Check that the device is within WiFi range

 ### Build Issues